rapyuta-robotics/rclUE/README.md

 3. For messages not in std_msgs, the appropriate library path needs to be added to LD_LIBRARY_PATH
 4. within the Unreal Editor: Edit->Plugins, search and enable for `rclc`
 5. add a PubSubExample actor to the scene and test
+6. change the world settings to use meters as units instead of the default centimeters

 ## How to install this plugin (Ubuntu 20):
 1. clone this repository in your Unreal Engine 4 Plugin folder